DK-Hostmaster/rdap-service-specification/README.md

 The service supports the following encodings:

 - UTF-8, being the primary encoding used
 - Punycode [RFC:3492][RFC:3492], please see the specific APIs for information on use of this encoding.
-This is solely used representing IDN domain names and nameserver names under IDN domain names
+This is solely used representing IDN domain names and name server names under IDN domain names
 - URI encoding [RFC:3986][RFC:3986], this is not a part of the RDAP standard, but it is supported for transparency and client support

 <a id="rate-limiting"></a>